GTBitsOfGood/MapScout/README.md

 Note: On linux-based operating systems, if you come across an entrypoint permission error (i.e. `process: exec: "./entrypoint.sh": permission denied: unknown`), run `chmod +x ./entrypoint.sh` to make the shell file an executable.

+Windows Users: If you come across this error `exec ./entrypoint.sh: no such file or directory` when running the docker compose command, please follow this [Stackoverflow thread](https://stackoverflow.com/questions/40452508/docker-error-on-an-entrypoint-script-no-such-file-or-directory) to fix it.

 ## Gitflow

 The `master/main` branch automatically deploys to production, so all code should first go through the `develop` branch first.
 Mapscout only accepts code that has been approved from a Pull Request.
 In order to make changes to the code, we recommend the following steps: